HVAC Accident Attorneys

 New York Work Injury Lawyers Who Have Your Back

-Living in New York means dealing with cold winters and hot summers, and HVAC technicians do important work to keep New Yorkers healthy and comfortable.
-Unfortunately, anyone can get injured while working on heating and cooling systems.
+Living in New York means dealing with cold winters and hot summers, and HVAC contractors and technicians do important work to keep New Yorkers healthy and comfortable.
+Unfortunately, anyone can get injured while working on heating, ventilation and air conditioning (HVAC) systems.

-When people are injured on the job site, the New York workers’ comp lawyers at Pasternack Tilker Ziegler Walsh Stanton & Romano LLP are there to help navigate the complicated path to benefits.
+When HVAC workers are injured on the job, the New York workers’ comp lawyers at Pasternack Tilker Ziegler Walsh Stanton & Romano LLP are there to help navigate the complicated path to benefits.
+Our attorneys know how to handle such complex legal cases and can demand the workers’ compensation benefits you rightfully deserve after your HVAC injury in New York.

 Just about every building has temperature control equipment, so HVAC work accidents happen at some familiar places: schools, colleges, stores, office buildings, homes, garages, power plants, manufacturers, restaurants, nursing homes, hospitals, etc. They are also common around new and updated construction, so busy neighborhoods like the Upper East Side, Yorkville, Chelsea, Hudson Square, and the Financial District can see a lot of action.